nsubstitute/NSubstitute/README.markdown

 ### Limitations

 Lots.
-It only has very basic functionality at the moment.
+It only has basic functionality at the moment.
 Don't call it from multiple threads.
-And if you're looking to get a callback when a method is called or to specify multiple return values then you're out of luck (for now...).
+And if you want to get nice exception messages or create substitutes that implement multiple interfaces then you're out of luck (for now...).

 ### Building